Seergs/Seergs/README.md

 #### I'm a Web Developer and computer engineer 💻 student at UDG

-I love creating __beautiful and modern__ apps focusing on the functionality
+I love creating __beautiful and modern__ apps focusing on the functionality and pixel perfect design

 My current stack is __ReactJS, Express__ and __PostgreSQL__ ✨ but I'm open to opportunities to work with any other technology